johnjasa/practical_optimization/Content/Model construction and solving/Adding a curve fit in a differentiable way.md

 This problem naturally crops up in many different places, such as:
 - Engine performance data (reach out to [[Justin]] for example from MIT guy)
 - Aerodynamic lift data
-- Resource mapping (gold, weather, etc)
+- Geospatial resource mapping (gold, soil, weather, etc)

 For simplicity, we will use 1-dimensional examples here.

 ## Simple approach
 A straightforward approach is a piecewise linear approximation of the data set.
 However, this produces C1 discontinuities at the data points, which means that the derivative changes instantly and thus is not well-defined.
 This potentially causes a problem for gradient-based optimizers who rely on accurate and smooth gradient information.